shionhonda/IaGo/readme.md

 2. Download this repository
 `$ git clone git@github.com:shionhonda/IaGo.git`

-3. Execute game.py
+3. Move to IaGo directory and execute game.py
-`$ python ./IaGo/game.py`
+`$ python game.py`
 You can set following options:
 `--auto=False` or `--a=False`
-If this is set True, autoplay begins between SLPolicy and APV-MCTS, and if False (default), the game is played by you and APV-MCTS.
+If this is set True, autoplay begins between SLPolicy and PV-MCTS, and if False (default), the game is played by you and PV-MCTS.
 The thinking time is 10 seconds.
 4. When placing a stone, input two numbers separated by comma.
 For example:
 `4,3`